 Admittedly there are a lot of good mechanical keyboards out there.
 So, if you know what switch type you prefer, it’s almost as simple as finding a gaming keyboard that has the configuration and design you’re looking for.

-9 Good Mechanical Keyboards for FPS Gaming in 2018 As Voted By Our Readers
+Top Mechanical Keyboards for FPS Gaming in 2018 As Voted By Our Readers

 Corsair Gaming K70 RGB and K95 Platinum

 I’ve had my hands on the K70 and the K95 for a while now and the K70 is my current daily driver for games like CSGO and Overwatch.

 The K95 nice for those of you who like to use a lot of macros as it has 6 programmable G-keys for along with 8MB profile storage for various configurations.
 Miss clicks also rarely occur with the 20-key rollover and anti-ghosting.